-Flow entering the wastewater treatment plant is metered and channeled through a mechanical bar screen to remove large debris.
+Flow entering the Plant is metered and channeled through the mechanical bar screen to remove large debris.
 An aerated grit chamber removes solids such as eggshells and sand.
-A screw conveyor deposits the collected screenings and grit into a collection bin for disposal at the Wise County Landfill.
+A screw conveyor deposits the collected screenings and grit into a collection bin for disposal at the Wise County landfill.